rocket-pool/RPIPs/RPIPs/RPIP-59.md

 - `deposit` SHALL assign deposits as described below

 #### Assigning ETH from the Deposit Pool
-- As ETH enters the deposit pool, it SHALL be assigned to validators from the queue by sending 32 ETH to the associated megapool contract
+- ETH from the deposit pool SHALL be assigned to validators to validator at the front of the queue by sending 32 ETH to the associated megapool contract
+  - rETH mints SHALL assign `ETH_deposit // 32` validators
+  - There MUST be a permissionless function to execute assignments
 - The assignment SHALL execute the `Prestake` transaction, staking 1 ETH to the beacon chain using the values provided in the step above
+- The assignment SHALL remove the validator from the queue

 #### `stake` Transaction
 - `stake` SHALL revert unless at least `scrub_period` time has passed since ETH was assigned to the validator, to allow for validating the prestake
 - If the beacon chain stake is invalid, the validator SHALL be scrubbed
 - `stake` SHALL stake the remaining 31 ETH to the beacon chain to make a complete validator
-- If `stake` is not called within `time_before_dissolve` after the ETH was assigned, the validator SHALL be dissolved, returning the user balance to the deposit pool
+- If `stake` is not called within `time_before_dissolve` after the ETH was assigned, the validator SHALL be dissolved, returning the unstaked balance to the deposit pool
+  - If a validator is dissolved the bonded value SHALL be recoverable.
+This MAY require further action from the node operator.
+This MAY temporarily require additional ETH from the node operator.

 #### Exiting Queue
 - Until ETH is assigned to a validator, it SHALL be possible to exit the queue and receive ETH `credit` for it

 #### Social Assignments
 - The deposit.assign.socialised.maximum setting SHALL be set to 0

 #### Initial Settings
 - The initial settings SHALL be: